 Lastly on the flexibility front, with the click of a couple buttons, you can ship your raw GA data into a Google BigQuery database.
-Perfect for retaining data beyond the 14 month maximum (btw this is set to 2 months out of the gate and you need to change it to 14 months – at the time of this writing) and combining with “offline” data (eg. from CRM).
+Perfect for retaining data beyond the 14 month maximum (at the time of this writing this is set by default to 2 months and you need to change it to 14 months) and combining with “offline” data (e.g. from CRM).

 UTM tags are NOT changing!

 We tested UTM query parameters (eg. utm_source) and they work!
 The data gets captured in the event parameters of source, medium, campaign, and so on.

 This makes sense as 100% of the world’s digital marketers have adopted UTM tagging (don’t fact check that) — long live Urchin!

 Well, it’s your choice… you can do one or more of the following: